Responding To A Small Claims Complaint

 Filing a Motion to Dismiss

-If you believe the plaintiff’s claim is legally defective, you can also file a Motion to Dismiss and ask the judge to dismiss the case.
+You may ask the court to dismiss the Plaintiff's petition, but only for certain reasons.
 Simply disagreeing with the plaintiff’s claim will not be enough.
-In your motion, you will need to tell the judge what the legal problem is with the plaintiff’s case.
-The following are some examples of legal arguments you can make to try and dismiss the case:
+In your motion, you will need to identify the legal problem with the plaintiff’s case.
+These are some examples of legal arguments you can make to try and dismiss the case:

 - The small claims court has no jurisdiction because you do not currently live, work, or do business in Las Vegas.